 Getting licensed to become a foster parent takes just a few steps…

-For support during the licensing process you can join the We Foster Wa - Becoming a Foster Parent Group FAceb
+For support during the licensing process you can join the We Foster Wa - Becoming a Foster Parent Group on Facebook.

 Choose if you want to get licensed directly through DCYF or with a private agency

-The foster parent training consists of attending orientation (1 hour), completing the Caregiver Core Training (24 hours), complete field experience (this is as easy as talking to a foster parent friend or attending an in-person or online support group and get CPR/First Aid certified.
+The foster parent training consists of completing the Caregiver Core Training (24 hours) and completing the field experience (this is as easy as talking to a foster parent friend or attending a local support group.
+You will also need to get CPR/First Aid certified.